ctp-eos/ctp-eos-iso-template/README.md

 - User-friendly desktop experience with **XFCE**.
 - Full live environment, allowing you to test and install from a fully functional system.
 - CTP-EOS is the 'Disclosure-distro' or the 'disclosure-linux' about the UFO truth/UAP truth or the truth about UFOs/UAPs or 'CTP craft'.
-- With CTP-EOS also comes a non-physical operating system for one's mind
+- With CTP-EOS also comes a non-physical operating system for one's conscious mind.
-- With the purpose and intent of assisting others in study of this new science to forward and empower one's consciousness via C-domain.
+- With the purpose/intent of assisting others in study of this new science to forward and empower one's consciousness via C-domain.

 ---